ExIt - ImpactAnt hace investigación sobre cambio global.

-Estudiamos el impacto de las actividades humanas en el medio natural.
+Estudiamos el impacto de las actividades humanasy las Industrias Extractivas en el medio natural y la Salud Planetaria.

-Adoptamos un enfoque interdisciplinario, combinando herramientas de la química ambiental, teledetección, observación de la vida salvaje, y ciencia ciudadana.
-Empleamos conjuntamente las ciencias sociales y naturales para estudiar el Sistema Tierra desde una perspectiva integrada.
+Adoptamos un enfoque interdisciplinario, combinando herramientas de la química ambiental, epidemiología ambiental, ecolgía, veterinaria, teledetección y ciencia ciudadana.
+Empleamos conjuntamente las ciencias sociales y naturales para estudiar el Cambio Global desde una perspectiva integrada.

 Desarrollamos nuestra investigación en diferentes escalas espaciales y temporales, para acceder a áreas y periodos de tiempo con diferentes niveles de afectación por impactos antrópicos (p. ej. áreas naturales remotas, cambios climáticos pasados).